Author, teacher and mom that’s making a difference while she’s here.

 I like to say I live with my husband and two kids because it makes me sound young.
 The reality is my kids are 16 and 20 and my daughter spends more time at college than she does at home.
 I’ve taken to filling my almost empty nest with animals — mostly cats and that’s why people have called me The Crazy Cat Lady.
 I’m not sure how I feel about that.

-Elle & Buddy, my second book, will be out in late 2014.
+Elle & Buddy, my second book, will be out March 2, 2015.
 It’s a picture book about a young girl who discovers racing wheelchairs.
 It too was inspired by my daughter who is an athlete on the University of Illinois racing wheelchair team.
-I suppose my next picture book will have to be about a young boy who loves spaghetti, playing the piano, and lifting weights…my son asks me every day when his book will be finished.
+I suppose my next picture book will have to be about a young boy who loves playing the piano and lifting weights…my son asks me every day when his book will be finished.
 I feel very lucky to be able to do what I love.
 Thank you for reading my posts and books.